 Hi, I’m Charlie!
-I’ve been vegetarian for 21 years now, and vegan for the past 13 years.
+I’ve been vegetarian for 23 years now, and vegan for the past 15 years.
 This decision was based purely on my love for other animals and a deep-rooted feeling that eating them somehow just didn’t feel right (‘if I loved them, why was I eating them?!’).
-I had always thought of myself as fairly healthy, but, until recently, my diet was pretty much just the vegan version of traditional ‘comfort’ foods (burgers, spaghetti bolognese, etc.), which I figured was at least healthier than the original, non-vegan versions!
-That all changed in 2014, when – fed up of people constantly asking me where I get my protein from, ‘wasn’t I deficient in certain vitamins?’, and ‘wouldn’t it be dangerous to raise a child vegan?’ – I decided to properly educate myself about (vegan) health and nutrition.
+I had always thought of myself as fairly healthy, but, for a long time, my diet was pretty much just the vegan version of traditional ‘comfort’ foods (burgers, spaghetti bolognese, etc.), which I figured was at least healthier than the original, non-vegan versions!
+That all changed in 2013, when – fed up of people constantly asking me where I get my protein from, ‘wasn’t I deficient in certain vitamins?’, and ‘wouldn’t it be dangerous to raise a child vegan?’ – I decided to properly educate myself about (vegan) health and nutrition.
 This sparked an incredible journey (and the discovery of a passion I never knew I had!) into learning how to be the most vibrant and joyful version of myself – a journey that I’m still on, and that I hope you will share with me.

 Since starting this journey and learning about the dangers of chemicals and toxins in food, I’ve also realised that it’s not just about what we put into our bodies, but also what we put on our bodies.
 So, as well as avoiding processed/GM foods, and food with added chemicals, I gradually switched all my skincare and makeup products for organic, 100% natural (no added chemicals) alternatives.
 I’m currently in the process of updating all my household cleaning products too, although my ultimate goal is to DIY everything – one of these days I’ll finally get round to it!